slurpy-films/probescript/readme.md

 ## Philosophy

-The core of probescript's design is the **probe**.
+At the core of probescript's design is the **probe**.
 A **probe** is an isolated unit of code, similar to a class, that is fully self-contained.
 Unlike traditional classes, probes do not expose their internal state or behavior.
-They can only executed directly, and the only thing you get back is the result of the **run** function of the probe.
+They can only be executed directly, and the only thing you get back is the result of the **run** function of the probe.

 This strict isolation encourages clear module boundaries, promotes separation of concerns, and makes large codebases more predictable and maintainable.